 The retail industry has been a frontrunner in the adoption of machine learning technology.
 Websites recommending consumers items to buy are made possible by machine learning, which analyzes the purchasing or buying pattern to do the same.
 In retail, machine learning is used to implement marketing campaigns, tailor customer shopping inexperience, price optimization, merchandize supply planning, and others.

-The use cases of machine learning for Oil and Gas are vast and still expanding.
-Some of the present use cases include streamlining of oil distribution, predicting sensor failure, analyzing minerals in the ground, and identifying new energy sources.
+The Applications of machine learning for Oil and Gas are vast and still expanding.
+Some of the present Applications include streamlining of oil distribution, predicting sensor failure, analyzing minerals in the ground, and identifying new energy sources.

 The transportation industry is leveraging machine learning to realize patterns and trends to make routes more efficient.
 Machine learning serves as an important tool for logistics and other transportation companies.